myrrlyn/apocrypha.es/priv/archive/1kqzhx.md

   Enjoy!
 ---

-> *“Answers are liberations, where the slaves of Malbioge that came to know*
+> Answers are liberations, where the slaves of Malbioge that came to know
-> *Numantia cast down their jailer king, Maztiak, which the Xarxes Mysterium*
+> Numantia cast down their jailer king, Maztiak, which the Xarxes Mysterium
-> *calls the Arkayn.
-Maztiak, whose carcass was dragged through the streets by*
+> calls the Arkayn.
+Maztiak, whose carcass was dragged through the streets by
-> *his own bone-walkers and whose flesh was opened on rocks thereon and those*
+> his own bone-walkers and whose flesh was opened on rocks thereon and those
-> *angels who loved him no longer did drink from his honeyed ichors screaming*
+> angels who loved him no longer did drink from his honeyed ichors screaming
-> *"Let all know free will and do as they will!”*
+> “Let all know free will and do as they will!”

 Volume 2 starts off with a bang here.
 We have some names and words here that, despite my best efforts, I’m afraid I have come up short on definitions.

 First we will start with ‘Malbioge’.
-After some hunting I found some references to Malebolge, the 8th circle of Hell from Dante’s Inferno.
+After some hunting I found some references to Malebolge, the 8^th^ circle of Hell from Dante’s Inferno.
 Here there are ten pits or trenches for sinners to be punished.
 This can relate to the idea of Mundus and Mortality being a prison to be escaped from rather than a gate to transcendence.